mre/jbmc/README.md

 Prerequisites
 ============

-Symex compiles CBMC as part of its build process and as such has all the pre-requisites of CBMC.
+JBMC compiles CBMC as part of its build process and as such has all the pre-requisites of CBMC.
 These can be viewed at: [diffblue/cbmc:COMPILING](http://github.com/diffblue/cbmc/blob/master/COMPILING)

 Compilation
 ===========